-Possibly one of the most spiritually damaging traits – particularly for scholars, shaykhs, preachers and teachers – is the culture of self promotion and of not passing matters on to those more learned or spiritually rooted.
-That such a tendency has now been normalised doesn’t speak to our savviness or sophistication, but to our sickness.
+Possibly one of the most spiritually damaging traits – particularly for scholars, shaykhs, preachers and teachers – is the culture of self promotion and of not passing matters on to those more learned or more spiritually rooted.
+That such a tendency has now been normalised does not speak to our sophistication, nor to our savviness, but to our sickness.

 It would be unwise of us to feel confident that we are free of such a malady.
 And yet rida ‘an al-nafs – being ‘self-satisfied’, or feeling smug about oneself; one’s knowledge; or one’s accomplishments, is the spiritual poison many of us seem content to inhale, despite it choking to death our spiritual life.
-Sincere and genuine repentance is the only healing balm, and serious spiritual introspection about our motives or intentions the only course of action.
+Sincere, genuine repentance is the only healing balm.
+Serious spiritual introspection about our motives or intentions is the only course of action.

-Compare today’s culture of self-promotion with the attitudes of our venerable salaf.
-Of how those of them who were less travelled in the path of knowledge and spiritual realisation deferred to those who were more rooted and well-travelled.
-Indeed, even well-travelled ones would frantically avoid giving fatwas when possible, if they could pass the buck on to someone else.
+Compare today’s culture of self-promotion with our venerable salaf.
+Of how those of them who were less travelled in the path of knowledge and spiritual realisation deferred to those who were more rooted or better travelled.
+Even well-travelled ones would frantically avoid giving fatwas when possible, if they could pass the buck on to someone else.

 Ibn Abi Layla, a famous tabi‘i, said: ‘I met one hundred and twenty Companions of Allah’s Messenger ﷺ, from the Ansar.
 There wasn’t a man among them who was asked about something, except that he loved that his brother would suffice him [by answering].’3

 In another narration: ‘… Whenever one of them was asked about an issue, he would refer it on to another, and this other would refer it on to yet another; until it would return back to the first person.’4